Molecular cytogenetics homepage

 I decided to use WordPress registered at http://www.MolCyt.ORG for CMS and then RSS feeds from this site to populate content on http://www.MolCyt.COM (where it can be displayed either as single-line headline links, or complete, scrolling, posts – see for example the Conference page using my blogs from AoBBlog) .
-The parent .com site is still prepared from Dreamweaver, and uses various Creative Commons templates for framing the content.
+The parent .com site is still prepared from Dreamweaver, and uses various Creative Commons templates for framing the content (many of which stopped working over the years!).
 There is a core which still needs to be managed from Dreamweaver, not least the slider on the homepage and summaries of contents, but hopefully it will be more straightforward to populate and update.

 Now there is only the problem of generating high-quality but short text for new descriptions of our research projects, and where appropriate transferring current content across.
 All this is still ‘under construction’ … anyway, feedback will be gratefully received.